amcalabretta/AppMonitor/README.md

  - Windows Phone
  - Windows RT

+AppMonitor uses a bounce of utilities (commonly used in *nix world) to download and elaborate the data from the various markets
+(appstore, google play and so on), namely they are:

+ - curl
+ - zip

 The system is based on a set of scripts whose responsabilities are defined as follows:

  - main.sh